This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Get plenty of exercise: Ask about the best exercise plan for you.
 Exercise can help decrease your symptoms and improve your mood and health.

 - Limit alcohol: Alcohol may increase your symptoms.
-Depending on your illness, your caregiver may recommend that you avoid alcohol.
+Depending on your illness, your healthcare provider may recommend that you avoid alcohol.

 - Do not smoke: If you smoke, it is never too late to quit.
 Smoking may make symptoms of your chronic disease worse.
 Ask for information if you need help quitting.